-You represent that all grants made, or to be made, by M prior to the transfer of its remaining assets to you, as described below, have been grants to public charities.
-You have not made grants to other organizations.
+You represent that all grants made, or to be made, by you prior to the transfer of your remaining assets to P, as described below, have been grants to public charities.
+P has not made grants to other organizations.
 Neither Foundation has incurred any "taxable expenditure" within the meaning of § 4945(d), and neither Foundation has previously made any grant or other disposition of funds that would require the exercise of expenditure responsibility within the meaning of § 4945(d)(4)(B).

-Under the Declaration of Trust that serves as M's governing instrument, M's trustees are empowered to make distributions in their discretion from Trust income and principal to "Qualified Charitable Recipients" ("QCRs").
-QCRs are defined as organizations described in \S 170(c)(1) or (2) which are exempt from tax under \S 501(c)(3).
+Under the Declaration of Trust that serves as your governing instrument, your trustees are empowered to make distributions in their discretion from Trust income and principal to "Qualified Charitable Recipients" ("QCRs").
+QCRs are defined as organizations described in § 170(c)(1) or (2) which are exempt from tax under § 501(c)(3).
 The Trust instrument makes reference to suggested types of QCR donees, but the Trustees are empowered to make distributions to any charitable organization qualifying as a QCR, without regard to its mission or purposes.
-You, as an organization described in $\S\S$ 170(c)(2) and 501(c)(3), are a QCR within the meaning of M's Trust instrument, and, as such, are eligible under the Trust instrument to receive grants from M. Prior to, and except for, the transfer of its remaining assets to you as described below, all of M's grants have been made or will have been made to unrelated grantees that are treated as public charities under the Code.

-Your corporate purposes are described in your Articles of Organization as including "the provision of educational, vocational, social, psychological, and financial assistance to homeless individuals and families," as well as making distributions to other § 501(c)(3) organizations.
-Since you were first organized, you have provided education and practical job-skills training to disadvantaged persons and those who have suffered displacement from recent economic upheavals with the objective of equipping them to survive in the current economy, to enter or re-enter the work-force, and to lead productive and satisfying lives.
-You have provided free career development services to unemployed and underemployed individuals, and have offered such individuals skill assessment, career planning, computer training, interview and resume help, financial planning, job search planning, and other assistance.
+P, as an organization described in §§ 170(c)(2) and 501(c)(3), is a QCR within the meaning of the Trust instrument, and, as such, is eligible under the Trust instrument to receive grants from you.
+Prior to, and except for, the transfer of its remaining assets to P as described below, all of your grants have been made or will have been made to unrelated grantees that are treated as public charities under the Code.
+The corporate purposes of P are described in its Articles of Organization as including "the provision of educational, vocational, social, psychological, and financial assistance to homeless individuals and families," as well as making distributions to other § 501(c)(3) organizations.
+Since P was first organized, it has provided education and practical job-skills training to disadvantaged persons and those who have suffered displacement from recent economic upheavals with the objective of equipping them to survive in the current economy, to enter or re-enter the work-force, and to lead productive and satisfying lives.
+P has provided free career development services to unemployed and underemployed individuals, and has offered such individuals skill assessment, career planning, computer training, interview and resume help, financial planning, job search planning, and other assistance.

-Over the past several years, the Founders have concluded that the services you provide have been increasingly needed, in part because of the large number of people displaced by recent economic upheaval and recession.
-The population in need of such services has been underserved by other organizations and the need and demand for the services you provide have increased.
+Over the past several years, the Founders have concluded that the services provided by P have been increasingly needed, in part because of the large number of people displaced by recent economic upheaval and recession.
+The population in need of such services has been underserved by other organizations and the need and demand for the services provided by P have increased.
 At the same time, economic circumstances have made fundraising from third parties more difficult.
-The Founders have determined that the exempt purposes of both Foundations will be best served by concentrating their efforts and charitable resources on your work and mission, and by eliminating the duplication and administrative burden of operating two separate private foundations.
+The Founders have determined that the exempt purposes of both Foundations will be best served by concentrating their efforts and charitable resources on the work and mission of P, and by eliminating the duplication and administrative burden of operating two separate private foundations.